getgud-io/cpp-getgud-sdk/README.md

 #### SendActions (Batch)

-To add a batch of actions to a match, use the `SendActions()` function:
+To add a batch of actions to a match, use the `SendActions` function.
+This may contain any amount of the actions from our primal 6.

 ```cpp
 bool SendActions(std::deque<BaseActionData*> actions);